saltstack/salt-user-guide/docs/topics/style-guide.rst

 Introduction
 ============
-Welcome to the Salt Project style guide!
+Welcome to the Salt Project style guide.
 This style guide is intended for use by project contributors, not necessarily end-users.
 It provides general guidance to anyone who contributes to the Salt project's documentation about: